The Top 19 Essential Legal Documents for Startups in 2024

 6. Employment Contract Agreement

-This implies that if you want your company to have a culture of honesty and transparency, then you need to set a great example by being transparent and honest with your employees.
+Indeed, if you want your company to have a culture of honesty and transparency, then you need to set a great example by being transparent and honest with your employees.

 Employment contracts, also referred to as employment agreements, are legally binding contracts between employers and employees.